ABOUT THE BOAT

 Generator Onan 12kW.
 Charger/inverter.
 Air con to all cabins (4 units).

-Tarilian is equipped with the usual safety equipment and electronics for offshore passages.
+Tarilian is equipped with all usual safety equipment and electronics for offshore passages.

 Our Trader T535 is a seaworthy and commodious cruiser and comfortable live-aboard, which can be handled by a cruising couple.

-It's neither a fast boat nor an ocean-crossing yacht.
+It's neither a fast boat nor a yacht for ocean-crossing.

-Tarilian is able to reach a top speed of 18 kn, but in practise we use a cruising speed between 9 kn to 11 kn, giving fuel consumption of 3.5 to 5.5 litres/nm.
-The corresponding safe cruising range is (at least) 550 nm at 9 kn, respectively 350 nm at 11 kn.
+Tarilian is able to reach a top speed of 18 kn, but in practise we use a cruising speed between 9 kn to 11 kn, giving a reasonable fuel economy of 3.5 to 5.5 litres/nm.
+The corresponding safe cruising range is (at least) 590 nm at 9 kn, and 350 nm at 11 kn.

-In general, we find cruising at semi-displacement speed around 10 kn comfortable; we also like to go at 8.5 to 9 kn, displacement mode, over shorter distances, and, when going against swell to reduce spray.
+In general, we find cruising at semi-displacement speed around 10 kn comfortable; but we often go at 8.5 to 9 kn, displacement mode, over shorter distances, and, when going against swell to reduce spray.

 Deck & Flybridge layout